azureossd/azureossd.github.io/_posts/2024-05-16-Preventing-File-Locks-Azure-Container-Apps.md

 date: 2024-05-16 12:00:00
 ---

+In this blog we will review a common file locking scenario incountered when using run container apps that mount Azure File Storage.

 ## Overview
 In this blog we will review a common file locking scenario incountered when using run container apps that mount Azure File Storage.